Due to privacy laws, US Sailing cannot pre-populate personal contact information at this time.

 HQW *

-Flying Headsails must have a mid-width(HHW) / footlength(HFL) ratio of less than 75% and when flying are not attached to the forestay
+Flying Headsails must have a mid-width(HHW) / footlength(HFL) ratio of less than 75% and when flying are not attached to the forestay.
+A flying headsail may fly either inside or outside the forestay.

 When reporting each flying headsail you must report the tack points for each sail which flies outside the forestay.
 For sails inside the forestay (staysails) use "999" for hoist and tack points.